stat545ubc-2023/assignment-b3-BearAlenko/README.md

 7. A **download button** for downloading the result table.

 ## Methods
-1. I first cut the worst radius and the worst concavity into four categories so that we can combine them together as one dimension **“worst level”** for easy diagnosis.
+1. I first cut the worst radius and the worst concavity into d (chosen by users) categories so that we can combine them together as one dimension **“worst level”** for easy diagnosis.
 The resulted worst_level has dxd categories where d is the chosen number of levels by users.
 By combining the two level variables, we can simulate an easy model for pre-diagnosis, for example, self diagnosis before seeing a doctor.
 2. I also calculate **"worst value"**, the sum of normalized worst concavity and worst radius, as a representation of numeric worst level for plotting.
+The worst value aligns with the worst level and is a numeric representation of the worst level.